Bionics: In medicine

 On July 21, 2015, the BBC's medical correspondent Fergus Walsh reported, "surgeons in Manchester have performed the first bionic eye implant in a patient with the most common cause of sight loss in the developed world.
 Ray Flynn, 80, has dry age-related macular degeneration which has led to the total loss of his central vision.
 He is using a retinal implant that converts video images from a miniature video camera worn on his glasses.
 He can now make out the direction of white lines on a computer screen using the retinal implant."
 The implant, known as the Argus II and manufactured in the US by the company Second Sight Medical Products, had been used previously in patients who were blind as the result of the rare inherited degenerative eye disease retinitis pigmentosa.

 In 2016, Tilly Lockey (born October 7, 2005) was fitted with a pair of bionic "Hero Arms" manufactured by OpenBionics, a UK bionics enterprise.
 The Hero Arm is a lightweight myoelectric prosthesis for below-elbow amputee adults and children aged eight and above.
 Tilly Lockey, who at 15 months had both her arms amputated after being diagnosed with meningococcal sepsis strain B, describes the Hero Arms as "really realistic, to the point where it was quite creepy how realistic they were."

 On February 17, 2020, Darren Fuller, a military veteran, became the first person to receive a bionic arm under a public healthcare system.
 Fuller lost the lower section of his right arm while serving term in Afghanistan during an incident that involved mortar ammunition in 2008.

+Following the February 2022 Russian invasion of Ukraine and the proliferation of drone warfare, with FPV drones leading to high numbers of amputations, especially upper-limb, demand for bionic hand prostheses drastically increased.
+According to Aether Biomedical - a leading Polish bionic hand manufacturer present in Ukraine - it is estimated that up to 50% of amputations in the country are upper limb for that reason, with the global share being 10-20%.
+Unofficial estimates put the number of upper limb amputations between 2022 and 2025 in the 150,000 range.
+This situation led to increased funding and research, with multiple multiple new manufacturers, start-ups and prosthetics centres being launched, focused on the Ukrainian market.
+Under government programs, more than 97% of prostheses in Ukraine are currently provided free of charge, with the leading bionic prosthetics brands being Esper Bionics, SYLA, Allbionics, Aether Biomedical and Ottobock.
+Bionic hand prostheses are also offered to veterans free of charge from private funds, most notably at Superhumans Center and UNBROKEN Center clinics in Lviv and via the Open Dialogue Foundation.